LukasBDHBW/Image-Upscaling/README.md

 #### include the dog dataset into your kaggle notebook

+#### Important: You have to add the very last code cell of the data notebook to all other notebooks except the testing notebook after the input statements, because the low res files have to be created newly with each new notebook session in kaggle

 #### run all the notebooks in the following order and use results of one notebook for the next